ToshioCP/Gtk4-tutorial/gfm/sec26.md

 1. "setup" is emitted to set up GtkListItem object.
 A user sets its child widget in the handler.
-For example, creates a GtkLabel widget and sets the child property of GtkListItem with it.
+For example, creates a GtkLabel widget and sets the child property of the GtkListItem to it.
 This setting is kept even the GtkListItem instance is recycled (to bind to another item of GListModel).
 2. "bind" is emitted to bind an item in the list model to the widget.
 For example, a user gets the item from "item" property of the GtkListItem instance.